Basil-Panasiuk/auth-rbac-billing/README.md

 ```

 Server available on localhost:3000.
-Swagger available by adding /swagger at localhost:3000/swagger
+Swagger available by adding /swagger to baseurl => localhost:3000/swagger